MrIzzat/Front-End-Web-Developer-Udacity/Notes/CSS Website Layout and Components/1_HTML/Intro to HTML.md

 **HTML** stands for Hypertext Markup Language.
 It's used to structure the elements of a website.
+Hypertext refers to code words within the file that a browser can use to display the web page properly.

+**HTML** is like the skeleton of the webapge, i.e. the foundation.
+**CSS** is like the skin, i.e. the style.
+**JavaSCript** is like the brain, i.e. the functionality and behavior.

 Some basic HTML tags include: